LLaVA-MORE: A Comparative Study of LLMs and Visual Backbones for Enhanced Visual Instruction Tuning: Experimental Evaluation

 \subsection{Evaluation Benchmarks}

 We evaluate the \ours family on a diverse set of task-oriented and instruction-following benchmarks.

 \tit{VQA Benchmarks} These primarily assess the model ability to answer questions based on visual inputs.
-For the VQA setting, we consider the following datasets: \begin{itemize} \item \textbf{GQA}~\cite{hudson2019gqa} is based on Visual Genome scene graph annotations~\cite{krishna2017visual} and comprises 113k images and 22M questions focusing on scene understanding and compositionality.
-Results are reported on the test split, which represents 10\% of the total image set. \item \textbf{ScienceQA}~\cite{lu2022learn} evaluates models with challenging multimodal multiple-choice questions across three subjects (\ie, natural science, language science, and social science), 26 topics, 127 categories, and 379 skills.
-Each question is annotated with explanations linked to relevant lectures.
-We report results on the test set which includes 4,241 examples. \item \textbf{TextVQA}~\cite{singh2019towards} is a dataset built on Open Images~\cite{kuznetsova2020open} designed to evaluate the OCR capabilities of vision-and-language models.
+For the VQA setting, we consider the following datasets: \begin{itemize}[leftmargin=*] \item \textbf{GQA}~\cite{hudson2019gqa} is based on Visual Genome scene graph annotations~\cite{krishna2017visual} and comprises 113k images and 22M questions focusing on scene understanding and compositionality.
+Results are reported on the test split, which represents 10\% of the total image set. \item \textbf{ScienceQA}~\cite{lu2022learn} evaluates models with challenging multimodal multiple-choice questions across three diverse domain subjects (\ie, natural science, language science, and social science), 26 topics, 127 categories, and 379 skills.
+Each question is annotated with explanations linked to relevant lectures from elementary and high school science curricula.
+We report results on the test set which includes 4,241 examples.

+\item \textbf{TextVQA}~\cite{singh2019towards} is a dataset built on Open Images~\cite{kuznetsova2020open} designed to evaluate the OCR capabilities of vision-and-language models.
 In our experiments, we employ the validation set which comprises 5,734 samples. \item \textbf{AI2D}~\cite{kembhavi2016diagram} is a comprehensive collection of diagrams specifically designed for educational and research purposes.
 It consists of over 5,000 grade school science diagrams, which cover a wide range of topics and are accompanied by more than 15,000 diverse and richly formulated multiple-choice questions and answers.

 \end{itemize}